 The project has provided much needed facilities to help service the existing activities around the Soldiers Memorial Ovals, and has reactivated an otherwise vacant carpark site.
 The Wood Fired Ovens and BBQ facilities fill a void within the Hobart CBD for bookable shelters for the public, and the play area is unique within Hobart.
 The Wood Fired Ovens are for the use of everyone in Hobart, from community groups and organisations to small gatherings of families or friends.
 The Wood Fired Ovens are fired up every second Sunday for free community use.

 The main pavilions forms a central hub to activity within the site, containing toilets, storage, and wood fired ovens.
 Open space, accessible paths, and play areas link the site and remaining pavilions and activity areas.

 The project team comprised of Playce Landscape Architects (https://playce.com/) who were the lead consultant, and developed the masterplan for the site, and playspace design and documentation.
 Field Labs were a part of the Playce team, and worked on the overall conceptual design response, design and documentation for the pavilion structures.

 Gaetano Palmese of Gaetano Palmese Architects was engaged by Hobart City Council in the role of ‘Superintendent’s Representative’ and as such oversaw the contract administration of the project from post tender, through construction to completion of the project.

-The project has been shortlisted in the 2019 Tasmanian Architecture Awards in the Public category, and given an Award for Public Architecture in July 2019.
+The project was shortlisted in the 2019 Tasmanian Architecture Awards in the Public category, and given an Award for Public Architecture in July 2019.

 Photos by Massimo Combi: http://maxcombi.com/